EDI-N/Docs_en/docs/Legal_info/Rules.rst

 * **Operator (Provider)** – «АТС» Limited Liability Company, owner and administrator of software products.
 Operator's website – https://edin.ua/.
 The Operator is the executor according to the agreement on providing access to software products.
 * **GLN** – global location identifier, used for User identification.
 * **Tariff, tariff package** –  a proposal that determines the list of available functionalities of software products, as well as the procedure for determining their price.
 Tariffs are available for Users only.
 The list of available tariff packages can be found at the hyperlink: https://edin.ua/tariff/.
 Payment of the cost of the selected tariff package by the User confirms the agreement on the price of access to software, as well as the timing and frequency of payments.
 Data on selected tariff packages are stored in the Personal Account.
 * **Tariff option** – a special parameter of the software service, which determines the additional limits (restrictions) on the use of the service.
-Tariff options include "number of deliveries", "number of ESD transactions", "number of users" and others.
+Tariff options include "number of deliveries", "number of ESD transactions", "number of users", "number of transportations" and others.
 * **Service** – certain functionalities of software products to which the User has access.
 * **Software products** — object of intellectual property rights, computer program “EDI NETWORK”, which includes updated versions, results of refinements, upgrades, improvements, as well as derivatives, interconnected, embedded programs that are the result of computer programming and operation and is possible only with Internet connection.
 Term “Software products” according to the text of the Terms of Use is also used as “platform”.